Nonlinear Thouless pumping: solitons and transport breakdown

-where $p_{1,2}$ and $d_{1,2}$ are the dimensionless depths (in the units of $2E_r$) and periods of the lattices.
+where $p_{1,2}$ and $d_{1,2}$ are the dimensionless depths (in the units of $2E_r$) and periods of the constitutive lattices.
 The first stationary lattice can be created by two counter-propagating monochromatic laser beams~\cite{Morsch,BEC1,BEC2}, while the second lattice moving with the dimensionless velocity $v_{\rm L}=\nu d_2/\pi$ is created by two counter-propagating beams with the frequency detuning $\sim \nu$~\cite{shaking,lensing}.
 We require $v_{\rm L}\ll 1$ to be a small parameter determining adiabatic displacement of the second lattice.
-Considering a $^7$Li BEC ($a_s\approx-1.43\,$nm) where matter solitons were observed for the first time~\cite{Salomon,Hullet}, in a trap characterized by $\omega_\bot=2\pi \times 710$ Hz and $\Lambda\approx 2\,\mu$m, the period $T=10\pi$ and the distance $L=1$ used in our simulations correspond approximately to $4.2\,$ms and $0.64\,\mu$m.
-A soliton with $10^3$ atoms, created in such a trap has a norm $N=\int_{-\infty}^{\infty} |\Psi|^2dx\approx 8.5$.
+Considering a $^7$Li BEC ($a_s\approx-1.43\,$nm) ~\cite{Salomon,Hullet}, in a trap with $\omega_\bot=2\pi \times 710$ Hz and $\Lambda\approx 2\,\mu$m, the period $T=10\pi$ and the distance $L=1$ used in our simulations correspond to $4.2\,$ms and $0.64\,\mu$m.
+For a soliton with $10^3$ atoms in such a trap $N=\int_{-\infty}^{\infty} |\Psi|^2dx\approx 8.5$.
 The periods $d_1$ and $d_2$ are considered commensurate, i.e., $d_1/d_2=n_1/n_2$ with $n_{1}$ and $n_2$ being coprime integers.
-At any instant of time the potential remains periodic with the dimensionless period \rev{ $L=n_1d_2=n_2d_1$} .~\rev{Equation (\ref{GPE}) is considered subject to zero boundary conditions at the infinity and the initial conditions ensuring desirable filling of the lowest bands as discussed below.}
+At any instant of time the potential remains periodic with the dimensionless period \rev{ $L=n_1d_2=n_2d_1$}.
+Equation (\ref{GPE}) is considered subject to zero boundary conditions at the infinity and the initial conditions ensuring desirable filling of the bands as discussed below.

 Let us consider the coordinate of the COM of the wavepacket defined as $X(t)=N^{-1}\int_{-\infty}^{\infty}x|\Psi|^2dx$.
 Adiabatic evolution makes it meaningful to consider instantaneous spectrum of $H$, \rev{i.e., $ H\varphi =\mu \varphi$ with $\mu$ being a chemical potential} and $t$ considered as a parameter. \rev{ This gives origin to instantaneous band-gap spectrum $\mu_{\alpha }(k,t)$ [illustrated in Fig.~\ref{fig:one} (a)] with corresponding Bloch functions $\varphi_{\alpha k}(x,t)=e^{ikx} u_{\alpha k}(x,t)$, where $u_{\alpha k}(x,t)=u_{\alpha k}(x+L,t)$, $\alpha=1,2,...$ is the band index, and $k$ is the Bloch momentum.} Introducing also the Wannier functions~\cite{Kohn,review_Wannier}, $w_{\alpha n}(x,t) ={\frac{L}{2\pi}}\int_{\text{BZ}}\varphi_{\alpha k}(x,t)e^{-iknL}dk$, we can expand the order parameter $ \Psi =\sqrt{N}\sum_{\alpha, n} a_{\alpha n} w_{\alpha n}$.
 The time-dependent coefficients $a_{\alpha n}(t)$ satisfy the normalization condition $\sum_{\alpha,n}|a_{\alpha n}|^2=1$ expressing the fact that norm $N$ is conserved and can be found from the original evolution equation (\ref{GPE})~\cite{supplemental}.
 This representation allows one to express the shift of the COM in the form